 It’s important to note that a disclaimer on Taco Bell’s site states that they are not a gluten-free environment and can’t guarantee that any of their food will actually be truly free of gluten.

-That said, they do offer several items that do not have gluten in themselves, including:
+That said, they do offer several items that don’t have gluten in them, including:

 - hash browns